 Yeah, this kid is cute, but it's lost that new baby smell.
 And I just don't love committing to one baby for the next 18 years, you know?
-I like to be able to know there's an end in sight and not feel saddled with one kid forever.
+I like to be able to know there's an end in sight and not feel saddled with

 Act like you're getting all excited about competitive birthing.
 Start making diss tracks smack-talking the Duggars.
 "19 kids and counting, huh?
 Psssh!
 I sneeze 19 kids!
 This vagina is like a clown car: they just keep on rollin' on out."

 9 pounds, but if you want to go for it, by all means.
 "Are You Offering To Financially Sponsor This Endeavor?"

 Start writing up contracts and ask if they want to donate in one lump sum or have some sort of payment plan in mind.
 Tell them their branding options: perhaps the baby can be named after them, or have the sponsor's company logo emblazoned on all of their onesies for the first year or so.
 The baby's room can be "The [Sponsor Name Here] Nursery."
 All birthday parties can be branded "[Sponsor Name Here] Proudly Presents Baby's First Birthday."

 "You Have Mistaken My Uterus For A Democracy"

 It is not.
 One uterus (mine) one vote (also mine).
 This is a Ute-topian Dictatorship, and you're looking at the Glorious Leader.

 gotten a job yet.
 He just sits there.
 I don't think he's filled out a single application.
 Not even for, like, a temp gig or a part-time job to tide him over until he can find something better.
 It's tremendously frustrating."
 "The World Couldn't Handle That Much Cute" African American mother and daughter.
 Shutterstock